huyquag/Design-patterns-TDTU/README.md

 This is a 20% point exercise in Design Pattern subject

-## 1. Design Pattern:
+## 1. Data Access Object Patternn:

-An introduction to the design pattern and its applications Presenting the contents of the design pattern, the steps to form the design pattern Attached is an illustrative example (source code is located in part 3)
+An introduction to the Data Access Object Patternn and its applications Presenting the contents of the Data Access Object Patternn, the steps to form the design pattern Attached is an illustrative example (source code is located in part 3)

 ## 2. Builder Pattern: